 As a rule of thumb, once you have tables that are bigger than 1GB or once you have more than a million daily updates to your tables, third-party solutions start to become the more feasible alternative.
 For instance, when dealing with terabytes of data flowing through your system daily, Hevo’s automated data pipeline ensures that you never lose an event and all errors are caught to be re-streamed, saving valuable engineering time.

-In addition to TokuDB, you can use Hevo to move data from 150+ different sources(including 40+ free sources)– Cloud Applications, Databases, SDKs, etc. This will ensure that all your data integration needs are taken care of as both your business and data sources grow.
+You can use Hevo to move data from 150+ different sources(including 60+ free sources)– Cloud Applications, Databases, SDKs, etc. This will ensure that all your data integration needs are taken care of as both your business and data sources grow.

 Conclusion

-This blog talks about the two methods you can use to set up a connection from TokuDB to BigQuery: using custom ETL scripts and with the help of a third-party tool, Hevo.
+This blog talks about the two methods you can use to set up a connection from TokuDB to BigQuery: using custom ETL scripts.
 It also gives a brief overview of TokuDB and BigQuery highlighting their key features and benefits before diving into the setup process.
-Setting a custom ETL Script can be challenging especially for a beginner & this is where Hevo Data saves the day.

 Want to take Hevo for a spin?
-Sign Up here for a 14-day free trial and experience the feature-rich Hevo suite first hand.
+Try Hevo’s 14-day free trial and experience the feature-rich Hevo suite first hand.
 You can also have a look at our unbeatable Hevo Pricing that will help you choose the right plan for your business needs!

-What is your preferred way of migrating data from TokuDB to BigQuery?
+How is your experience of migrating data from TokuDB to BigQuery?
 Tell us in the comments below!